Vishnureddie1/music-store-sql-analysis/README.md

 ## 🚀 How to Run

 1. Clone this repository.
-2. Open MySQL Workbench (or any MySQL client) and run `sql` to create the schema.
+2. Open MySQL Workbench (or any MySQL client) and run `sql/` to create the schema.
 3. Import each CSV in `data/` into its corresponding table via Table Data Import Wizard (or `LOAD DATA INFILE`).
 4. Run the numbered analysis queries at the bottom of the SQL file.